-- Sets up an A record for your domain or subdomain that lets the Google name servers know to expect a dynamic IP.
+- Sets up an A or AAAA record for your domain or subdomain that lets the Google name servers know to expect a dynamic IP.

 - Generates a username and password that your host or server will use to communicate the new IP address to the Google name servers.

-Note: Dynamic DNS only works with IPv4 addresses.
-IPv6 addresses are typically not dynamically assigned.
+Note: Dynamic DNS works with both IPv4 and IPv6 addresses, but not at the same time.